EnricoSBL/Bibliothek/README.md

 First, you need to download Docker of the official website: https://www.docker.com/get-started/ When you downloaded the file and opened Docker Desktop Installer, you should choose Option Enable WSL 2 Windows Features, after that Docker Desktop will be installed.
 After a successful installation, you should restart your pc.

 Next, you should see a window with the caption "WSL2 installation is incomplete".
 Click the link in the window and download WSL2-Linux-Kernal.
-After downloading open the file for a quick installation.
+After the download, open the file for a quick installation.
 Following this, you should again restart your pc.

 When the pc restarted, you can open Docker Desktop and need to activate in Docker Settings under Resources WSL Integration.